 With effect from 1 January 2018 you will in principle be entitled to a transitional compensation upon termination of employment.
-You will only be entitled to this compensation if your employment was for more than 24 months and if your employment was terminated at the request of your employer.
+You will only be entitled to this compensation if your employment lasted for at least 24 months and if your employment was terminated at the request of your employer.

 You will not be entitled to a transitional compensation if the termination of employment was for economic reasons (for example dismissal due to a reorganization or redundancy) and if you are entitled to a subsequent top-up benefit.
 It is possible to still claim a transitional compensation.
 You must then waive your entitlement to the subsequent top-up benefit.

 The level of the transitional compensation is calculated based on the duration of your employment and your last-earned salary.
 The compensation is calculated as follows:

 - Over the first ten years, one-sixth of your last-earned salary per month for every six months of your employment.